jss367/jss367.github.io/_posts/2018-10-11-software-customizations.md

 You may need to restart DataGrip before the color changes take place in the Files menu (righthand side).

+#### Refactor Code

+I think the hotkey for refactoring code is not good, so I recommend double caps lock.

 ## DBeaver

 I also don't like some of DBeaver's defaults.